The site just happened. Call it divine intervention or a feat of determination, whatever floats your goat.

 No data is ‘safe’ unless it is backed up on at least two (preferably three) distinct disks on at least two (preferably three) distinct computers, separated by as much physical distance as possible, measured in tens of kilometres (or preferably hundreds thereof), and also backed up on non-magnetic media in case a government or individual decides one day to employ the use of a Pulse that takes out all magnetic data.Stef’s Data Survivity Law v2 (v1 lost in hard disk crash)

-OK, not very catchy but a very robust law I think you’ll agree; probably easier to grasp than Perl and far less confusing than dividing by the number you first thought of.
+OK, not very catchy but a very robust law I think you’ll agree; probably easier to grasp than a Haynes manual and far less confusing than reading your gas bill.

 Anyway, the old site was written in Tcl and had grown from humble beginnings to a sprawling mass of interwoven spag-code that even my cats couldn’t untangle.
 Well, Chas probably could; Dave’s a bit Jamie Oliver, bless him, and would just drool over it or go and eat some more biscuits.